Dr. Aleksandra Lewicki

 ABOUT

-I am a Senior Lecturer in Sociology and Co-Director of the Sussex European Institute (SEI).
+I am Reader in Sociology and Co-Director of the Sussex European Institute (SEI).

 I am also affiliated with the Sussex Centre for Migration Research and In-House Associate Editor of the Journal of Ethnic and Migration Studies (JEMS).